yifatyalon/electric-vehicle-data-analysis/README.md

 ## Project Overview

-The project includes data preparation, descriptive analysis, statistical testing, simulations, and visualizations.
+The project applies Python-based data analysis to explore patterns in electric-vehicle data.
+It includes:

+- Data preparation and validation
+- Descriptive statistical analysis
+- Statistical testing and simulations
+- Data visualization

 ## Tools